 - Any other custom or tailor-made approach toward app security

-What Makes Appknox Real-Time DAST Different From Other Players in the Market
+What Makes Appknox Real-Time DAST Testing Different From Other Players in the Market

 Appknox offers more than 130 test cases to evaluate your compliance levels and also offers you detailed reports of all the checks.
 You can also compare the results against each test case for a better analysis.